typedb/typedb-ml/kglib/kgcn/README.md

 It passes these to the Context Builder to be added to the context arrays.

-Using the unique Ids of those 1-hop neighbours, KGCN queries Grakn for (a sub-sample of) their 2-hop neighbours and, again, store the information found for them.
+Using the unique ids of those 1-hop neighbours, KGCN queries Grakn for (a sub-sample of) their 2-hop neighbours and, again, store the information found for them.
 This process is recursive until K-hops has been reached.

 These context arrays are composed by KGCN into feed dicts (TensorFlow terminology), which can be fed to the network.
 This could (probably should) be replaced by TensorFlow Datasets as input to the network.

-#### Data Encoding
+#### Encoder

 Having built context arrays, these need to be mapped to numerical vector representations.
 This is performed by an Encoder that operates inside the TensorFlow computation graph, acting immediately after the data is input to the TensorFlow placeholders.